aalamdiwan555-art/Relcow/README.md

 # Relcow — Reel Counter 3D

-Relcow is a zero-login, offline-first reel-awareness tracker.
-Users enter their own counts, earn XP, unlock milestones, and review their rhythm without Relcow monitoring another app.
+Relcow is a zero-login reel-awareness tracker.
+The repository contains two clients:

+- `artifacts/relcow` — Expo MVP for rapid UI iteration and Expo Go previews.
+- `native-android` — Kotlin Android app for the real opt-in AccessibilityService screen-awareness feature.

-## MVP
+## MVP capabilities

-- First-launch display name and optional daily awareness goal
-- One-tap +1, +5, and +10 reel tracking
+- Manual +1, +5, +10 tracking and undo
-- Undo for the latest count
-- Local persistence with AsyncStorage
-- Today, week, month, and all-time totals
-- XP and level progression
+- Optional Android screen awareness for likely sponsored/ad labels
+- Local-only storage, daily/weekly/monthly/all-time stats, XP, levels, and milestones
-- Milestone collection progress
+- Local collection progress and shareable challenge code foundation
-- Responsible break-awareness prompts
-- Dark/light appearance modes
-- Haptics and reduced-motion preferences
-- Reset profile and local data

-## Run

-This is an Expo app.
-Install dependencies with pnpm install, then run pnpm dev.
-Open the generated QR code in Expo Go or use the web preview.
+- Dark/light theme, haptics, reduced motion, privacy disclosure, and reset controls

-## Product boundary
+## Screen-awareness boundary

-Relcow tracks counts entered by the user.
-It does not secretly monitor, scrape, or automate another app.
+Screen awareness is never silent.
+The user must enable Android accessibility permission, can pause it from the app, and can turn it off in Android Settings.
+Relcow reads visible accessibility labels only to identify likely sponsored or advertisement screens.
+It does not capture screenshots, keystrokes, passwords, private messages, or arbitrary screen recordings.

+## Running

+The Expo client can be opened with Expo Go or the Replit preview.
+The native client is intended for Android Studio or CI because an Android SDK/Gradle toolchain is not available in the current Replit container.